 “It is [the citizens’] choice, and depends upon their conduct, whether they will be respectable and prosperous, or contemptable and miserable as a Nation.
 This is the time of their political probation; this is the moment when the eyes of the World are turned upon them.” —George Washington

 Ronald Reagan was elected president in 1980 on a platform of strong leadership, constitutional integrity and federalism, and he was devoted to that doctrine.
-Four years later he was re-elected in a landslide, winning every state but his opponent’s home state (and, tellingly, the District of Columbia).
-Under his leadership, the nation’s slide into the socialist abyss was arrested.
+Four years later he was re-elected in a landslide, winning every state but his opponent’s home state and, tellingly, the District of Columbia.

-In 1964, years before he expressed any presidential aspirations, Reagan delivered a treatise on Liberty titled, “A Time for Choosing,” which to this day appositely frames conservative philosophy.
+In 1964, three years before he would serve as Governor of California, Reagan delivered a treatise on Liberty titled, “A Time for Choosing,” which to this day appositely frames conservative philosophy.

 In “The Speech,” as we now know it, Reagan insisted, “I think it’s time we ask ourselves if we still know the freedoms that were intended for us by the Founding Fathers. … Whether we believe in our capacity for self-government or whether we abandon the American Revolution and confess that a little intellectual elite in a far-distant capital can plan our lives for us better than we can plan them ourselves.”

 He continued: “You and I are told increasingly that we have to choose between a left or right, but I would like to suggest that there is no such thing as a left or right.
 There is only an up or down — up to a man’s age-old dream; the ultimate in individual freedom consistent with law and order — or down to the ant heap of totalitarianism, and regardless of their sincerity, their humanitarian motives, those who would trade our freedom for security have embarked on this downward course.”